YaoKevinn/md-exam/README.md

 # MdExam

-- Install all dependencies and necesary package npm install
+## Install all dependencies and necessary package
+- npm install

-- Run the project
+## Run the project
-ng serve
+- ng serve